 Clean pots and seed trays.

 Prune fruit bushes and trees.
-Shred and compost healthy, burn or green bin diseased.
+Shred and compost healthy prunings, burn or place in the green bin diseased prunings.

-Continue to force chicory, protect cauliflower and parsley, start forcing rhubarb.
+Continue to force chicory, protect cauliflower and parsley, and start forcing rhubarb.

 Sowing and Planting